First-order convergence for $321$-avoiding permutations: Abstract

 \section{Abstract}

-We say that a convergence law holds for a sequence of random combinatorial objects if for any first-order sentence $\varphi,$ the density of the objects that satisfy $\varphi$ converges to a limiting value.
-We show the convergence law for random $321$-avoiding permutations, which was left as an open problem in \cite{ABFN22}.
-Our proof uses an infinite-dimensional version of the Perron-Frobenius theorem.
+We say that a convergence law holds for a sequence of random combinatorial objects if, for any first-order sentence $\varphi$, the proportion of objects satisfying $\varphi$ converges to a limiting value as the size of the objects tends to infinity.
+In this paper, we show that the convergence law holds for random $321$-avoiding permutations, settling an open problem posed in \cite{ABFN22}.
+Our proof relies on an infinite-dimensional version of the Perron-Frobenius theorem.